samjonester/GmailSnooze/README.md

 ## Usage
 To snooze any email, move it to the desired snooze folder.
 It will magically appear back in your inbox, unread when you're ready for it.

+*** Message Unsnoozing is not timely.
+Google apps scripts only support a time range to trigger functions, so you may see a ~15 minute delay in unsnoozing messages.